top of page

 Morris

 Morris is one of our younger 'Free Ranger' resident since December 2019 he was born in 2017.
+In 2024 he had to have his eye removed due to an injury causing an infection, but he bounced back so quickly and has adapted to his new life with just one eye.
 He is very much a ‘mummy’s boy’ as he came to us along with his mother Vera, who he remains very close with.
 They were both inbetweener cats when they arrived and whilst Vera was very friendly, Morris was a little more reserved.
 He has an incredibly friendly and loving nature though and is very inquisitive.
 He likes to ‘help out’ at the shelter and whenever anyone is working or doing jobs, he drops by to see what is going on and although he might like to think he is ‘lending a paw’, the reality is he just likes interrupting everyone for attention.
-He loves nothing more than wrapping himself around the volunteers’ legs, which makes walking in a straight line impossible for anyone; but we wouldn’t have it any other way.
 He continues to have a lovely relationship with his mom, Vera.
 He loves to play and can't resist pouncing on stick toys when a willing volunteer picks one up to play with him.

 You can sponsor Morris for £20 a year.